7 Simple Ways To Create A Restful Bedtime Routine With ADHD

-The things you do before you head to bed can have a significant impact on the quality of your sleep.
+The things you do before bed can have a significant impact on sleep quality.

-So if you’re struggling with insomnia, adopting a restful routine before bed can help you relax, fall asleep more easily and wake up feeling well-rested the following day.
+If you’re ADHD and struggling with insomnia, having a restful routine before bed can help you:

 By following our simple routine from start to finish, we think you’ll feel calm, cosy and ready for restful sleep in no time.

-Here are 7 steps to a restful bedtime routine
+7 steps to a restful ADHD bedtime routine

 1. Dim the lights